karimra/gnmic/docs/user_guide/outputs/nats_output.md

     connect-time-wait: 2s
     # Exported message format, one of: proto, prototext, protojson, json, event
     format: json
+    # boolean, if true the message timestamp is changed to current time
+    override-timestamps: false
     # integer, number of nats publishers to be created
     num-workers: 1
     # duration after which a message waiting to be handled by a worker gets discarded